jekhokie/jekhokie.github.io/_posts/2020-04-21-vagrant-k8s-cluster.markdown

 ### Common/Foundational Configuration

-*NOTE*: All commands should be run as the root user unless otherwise specified - so become the root user on each of the nodes and remain root for the duration of this section:
+*NOTE*: All commands should be run as the root user unless otherwise specified, so become the root user on each of the nodes and remain root for the duration of this section:

 `sudo su -`